josephdpurcell/docker-compose-unifi-network-application/README.md

 # Background

 Let's start with the fact of the Unifi controller software.
 Why.
 Why do I need all this state to control my network.
 I just want to go to the AP's IP and control it just like I do for the edge router.
 I have such a simple setup.
-But, alas, I am not a networking expert.
+But, alas, I am not a networking expert, and I know network orchestration is a big deal.
 There are probably good reasons.

 Then, how to run it?
 Fortunately I have experience getting applications to run, so thats not a problem just a bit of a hassle since it's not like you can just have a simple binary to run.